orlokinlight/ASNAAT/README.md

 1. ```$ python Protocols.py```
 2. Run add_protocols.bat as Administrator

+If you'd like to remove the added url scheme protocols from the registry run del_protocols.bat as Administrator

 ## Command line arguments

 Executing the tool is very simple and straight forward.